Thursday, September 5th

 Topic: Revision Laryngoplasty - In memoriam Professor Luis Andonegui

-Professor Dr. Juan Carlos Arauz was born on November 4th, 1921.
-Graduated from the University of Buenos Aires in 1940, he began a long activity there, which led him to be appointed Emeritus Professor of Otolaryngology at that prestigious academy.
+Professor Dr. Juan Carlos Arauz was born on November 4, 1921.
+He obtained his medical doctor degree from the University of Buenos Aires in 1940 and initiated a prestigious career that earned him the position of Professor Emeritus of Otolaryngology in the same university.

-He was married to Sara Torrebruno and had four children, one of them Juan Carlos, followed in his footsteps as a medical specialist.
-He died in Cartagena, Colombia, where he had attended a Congress in November 1996.
+He was married to Sara Torrebruno and had 4 children, one of them, Juan Carlos, followed his career in the specialty.

-Dr. Federico Santiago Augspach was Argentine – German.
-He was born in 1943 in Tartagal, Salta, Argentina and died 2008 in Buenos Aires, Argentina.
-He was married to Maria de las Mercedes Fiorito and had two Childre: Federico Jose and Maria de las Mercedes.
+Professor Federico Santiago Augspach was born in Tartagal, Salta, Argentina in 1943 and died in Buenos Aires in 2008.
+He was married to Maria de las Mercedes Fiorito and had two children, Federico José and María de las Mercedes.

 Prof. Luis Andonegui

-He used to say: "...although it is true that it is not given to know the future, it is wrong and unhealthy to live the present without meditating on the scope of our actions in the morning ...".
+He used to say: “...although it is true that we are not given the gift to know the future, it is wrong and noxious to live the present without considering the reach of our actions into the future...”.